U.S. Embassy Stockholm, Sweden - STK

 Rescheduling or cancelling your interview

-If you are unable to attend your appointment, please email stkivinfo@state.gov to cancel your appointment.
-If you need to reschedule your appointment, please register an account with our customer service provider: https://www.ustraveldocs.com/se/se-iv-visaapplyinfo.asp.
-Please note that you can only select a new appointment date after the date of your NVC scheduled interview has passed.
-There may be a significant wait before the next available appointment, so please attempt to attend the date already assigned.
-For some family-based and employment preference visa categories, a visa became available within the month you have been scheduled by NVC.
+For some family-based and employment preference visa categories, a visa became available within the month you were scheduled by NVC.
 DV applicants should be aware that visas are numerically limited and must be issued by September 30 of the program year.
 There is no guarantee that a visa will still be available on the date of your rescheduled interview.
-Please carefully consult the Visa Bulletin before you decide to reschedule your interview.
-Please note: You need to register your original NVC/KCC appointment online before you can reschedule it.
-Rescheduling is only possible on a date after your assigned appointment.
+Please carefully consult The Visa Bulletin before you decide to reschedule your interview.

 Security screening procedures and arrival at the embassy

 All visitors to the U.S. Embassy must follow certain security procedures.
 Any visitor who declines to be screened by U.S. Embassy security personnel will be unable to enter the embassy.
 To avoid delaying your entry and that of those in line behind you, please bring only what is required for your interview.
-There are no storage facilities at the embassy for items other than cellphones, which may be stored in lockers at the embassy’s entrance.
-There are storage facilities at the main bus/train station in Stockholm (Centralstationen) or at the airport.
-Once you arrive at the embassy, please stand in the line for U.S. Citizens/Immigrant Visa Applicants.
+There are no storage facilities at the embassy for prohibited items.
+There are storage facilities at the main bus/train station in Stockholm (Centralstationen).
+Once you arrive at the embassy, please stand in the line designated for U.S. Citizens/Immigrant Visa Applicants.
 Once you pass through security, please proceed directly to window #7 in the consular waiting room.

 Accompanying persons